 – pinning vs. free sewing

-– and how to finish off sewing the tape.
+– and how to finish off sewing the bias tape.

 The only thing you won’t see here is my face …I was at the tail of a wicked winter cold so I spared you the red nose.
-Anyway, watch the video and it’ll clear this bias-tape-mitered-corner-thing right up.
+Anyway, watch the video on the best way to sew bias tape corners and it’ll clear this bias-tape-mitered-corner-thing right up.

 Supplies for how to sew double fold bias tape with mitered corners: